mkhellat/mit6_172_lab/hw3/write-up-1.md

 ---

-### Why is the compiler implementing a countdown lop instead of the
+### Why is the compiler implementing a countdown loop instead of the original loop?
-    original loop?

 Well, I had to cheat and research about it.
 This is a clever compiler optimization called **"strength reduction"** or a **"countdown